JustAGuest4168/COM3D2.MoreFacilities/README.md

 ==========================================================
 This plugin increases the maximum facility count to 60.

-This works in Facility Manager and Life Mode (GP01).
-It has not yet been tested Guest Mode yet.
+This works in Facility Manager, Life Mode (GP01), and Guest Mode.

 On any page with the Facility Grid (my name for it, not official), use the Up/Down Arrow Keys or the Mouse's Scroll Wheel to browse all facilities.
 All of the facilities you add should be available to Maid Scheduling, as well as triggering end-of-day event unlocks.